PlayForm/Remove/README.md

 ## Getting started

-The utility should now automatically remove all the deadlinks from your website and point to their origin.
+The utility will now automatically remove all the deadlinks from your website and point to their origin.

 [astro-dead-links]: https://npmjs.org/astro-dead-links